DR. WINCHELL EXPLAINS ELBOW CONDITIONS

 Elbow Pain Prevention

-Treating your symptoms will give you relief, but prevention for future irritation needs to be addressed as well.
+Treating your symptoms will give you relief and solve the immediate problem, but prevention for future irritation needs to be addressed as well.
 Proper ergonomics, stretching exercise, and techniques for increasing circulation are important.
 Taking frequent breaks, and finding equipment that is more ergonomic are very helpful for prevention.
 For example, a hammer or tennis racquet with a softer grip will absorb some of the impact on your wrist.

 Natural Non-Surgical, Non-Drug Treatment for Elbow Pain

-Chiropractic treatment with Dr. Winchell is a non-surgical, non-drug therapy that corrects the root cause of most elbow pain with safe, gentle, natural treatment that lasts.
-If your are experiencing nerve impingement from misaligned joints, Dr. Winchell will realign your joints that are impinging nerves and causing pain and/or damage in the surrounding area, as well as the affected areas along the length of the impinged nerve.
+Chiropractic treatment for elbow pain with Dr. Winchell is a non-surgical, non-drug therapy that corrects the root cause of most elbow pain with safe, gentle, natural treatment that lasts long-term.
+If your are experiencing nerve impingement from misaligned joints, Dr. Winchell will realign your joints that are impinging nerves and causing pain and damage in the surrounding area, as well as the affected areas along the length of the impinged nerve.
 For soft tissue injury, Dr. Winchell will use Erchonia Cold Laser Therapy to increase blood supply to the injured area, simulate nerve function, help generate new and healthy cells and tissue, reduce inflammation, and promote faster healing.